2023 Solar Incentives Guide for Auburn Hills, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the local or state level.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives might come from your county or municipality, or from the Michigan government.
+Rebates, tax credits and more can be claimed at multiple levels.
+On top of federal solar incentives, there are often state and local ones, too.
+Some incentives are offered for only a limited time, while others are ongoing.
+These local incentives might come from your county or municipality, or from the Michigan government.

 Next Steps for Installing Solar in Auburn Hills